How to Soundproof a Wall

 We’ll dig deeper into what it really means to soundproof a wall, but first, let’s review and make sure we’re talking the same language with some key principles.

-2. Isolating the wall from the building structure is the most effective way to soundproof a wall.
-After sealing the gaps, soundproofing existing walls will involve some construction, but it's a simple process with our easy-to-use RSIC-1® isolation clips.
+Isolating the wall from the building structure is the most effective way to soundproof a wall.
+Fortunately, it's a simple process with our easy-to-use RSIC-1® isolation clips.
 RSIC-1® clips work by isolating the drywall from the building's structure to help reduce both airborne noise and vibrational noise.
-First, remove the existing drywall and install the RSIC-1® clips on the studs with no more than a 48" gap between clips.
+First, install the RSIC-1® clips on the studs with no more than a 48" gap between clips.
 Snap in 25 gauge hat channels (from local drywall supplier), and then hang your drywall leaving a 1/8" gap around the entire perimeter (sit the drywall on shims as you attach to the clips).
 Then, seal the perimeter with acoustic caulk.

 If you have resilient channel already, install RC-1 Boost® enhancers to improve lower quality resilient channel to perform like RC Deluxe.
 If you have to meet a certain STC code, the RC-1 Boost® is a less expensive way to add 2-3 STC points than adding a second layer of drywall.
 It's great for multi-family and hotels.